umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ### Json.Net ([U4-9499](https://issues.umbraco.org/issue/U4-9499))

-Json.Net has been updated to version 10.0.0 to benefit from improvements in features, fixes and performances (see [release notes](https://github.com/JamesNK/Newtonsoft.Json/releases)).
+Json.Net has been updated to version 10.0.0 to benefit from improvements in features, fixes, and performances (see [release notes](https://github.com/JamesNK/Newtonsoft.Json/releases)).
 This might be a breaking change for people relying on one of the changed functionality.

 ### Log4net ([U4-1324](https://issues.umbraco.org/issue/U4-1324))